it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Logging_Alerting_Requirements.md

 > Changes to election technology administrator accounts must be logged and alerted.
 Quick notification allows for timely remediation in the event of privilege escalation or other attack.

+Applies to: All

 Method: Copy

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 2.4.8

 ### Central Log Management

-Logs must be aggregative to a central log management system for analysis and review.
+Logs must be aggregated to a central log management system for analysis and review.

 > Networked election technology solutions should utilize central event logging.
 Central event logging is extremely beneficial for detecting events and ensuring event logs are properly protected.

+Applies to: All

 Method: Derived